Self-assembling peptide

-Self-assembling peptides are a category of peptides which undergo spontaneous assembling into ordered nanostructures.
+Self-assembling peptides are a category of peptides which undergo spontaneous assembly into ordered nanostructures.
 Originally described in 1993, these designer peptides have attracted interest in the field of nanotechnology for their potential for application in areas such as biomedical nanotechnology, tissue cell culturing, molecular electronics, and more.

 Effectively self-assembling peptides act as building blocks for various material and device applications.
 The essence of this technology is to replicate what nature does: to use molecular recognition processes to form ordered assemblies of building blocks capable of conducting biochemical activities.

 Background

 Peptides can serve as sturdy building blocks for a wide range of materials as they can be designed to combine with a range of other building blocks such as lipids, sugars, nucleic acids, metallic nanocrystals, and so on; this gives the peptides an edge over carbon nanotubes, which are another popular nanomaterial, as the carbon structure is unreactive.
 They also exhibit biocompatibility and molecular recognition; the latter is particularly useful as it enables specific selectivity for building ordered nanostructures.
 Additionally, peptides have superb resistance to extreme temperature, detergents, and denaturants.

 The ability of peptides to perform self-assembly allows them to be used as fabrication tools, which will continue to grow as a fundamental part of nanomaterials production.
 The self-assembling of peptides is facilitated through the molecules' structural and chemical compatibility with each other.
 The structures formed demonstrate physical and chemical stability.

 An advantage to using self-assembling peptides to build nanostructures in a bottom-up approach is that specific features can be incorporated; the peptides can be modified to serve specific functions.
 This approach means the final structures are made from the self-integration of small, simple building blocks.
 This approach is needed for nanoscale structure, as the top-down method of miniaturizing devices using sophisticated lithography and etching techniques has reached a physical limit.
 Moreover, the top-down approach applies mainly to silicon-based technology and cannot be used for biological developments.